rozek/webapp-tinkerer-runtime/README.md

 ### additional Classification and Validation Functions ###

+As in the `javascript-interface-library`, the following classification functions `ValueIsXXX` are accompanied by their corresponding validation functions `allowXXX`, `allwoedXXX`, `expectXXX` and `expectedXXX`:

 * **`ValueIsElement (Value:any):boolean`**<br>returns `true` if the given `Value` is a DOM element - or `false` otherwise
 * **`ValueIs$Instance (Value:any):boolean`**<br>returns `true` if the given `Value` is a jQuery collection - or `false` otherwise
 * **`ValueIsVisual (Value:any):boolean`**<br>returns `true` if the given `Value` is a `WAT_Visual` - or `false` otherwise